UltraStar-Deluxe/format/spec.md

 Since:        0.2.0
 ```

-The `CREATOR` indicates who created the UltraStar version of a song.
+The `CREATOR` indicates who created the textfile.
 Values are usually usernames or gamer tags.

 > [!NOTE]
 >